5 Situations When You Do Not Perform CPR

 How often do you stop CPR to check for breathing and a pulse?

-During CPR, check for breathing and a pulse every two minutes.
+During CPR, check for breathing and also check for a pulse every two minutes.
 The automated external defibrillator (AED), if you’re using one, will signal you to stop CPR after two minutes so that it can examine the victim’s heartbeat.
 Following an analysis of the rhythm, the AED will advise you to continue performing CPR or shock the patient.
 It’s important to remember that these are only guiding principles.

 What to do if someone is not breathing but has a pulse?